tolauwae/phd-thesis/src/latch/latch.typ

 As part of a step, the scenario description can specify a number of assertions over the returned results.
 In the example, we require that the #emph[mul] function returns 42, as specified on #line(lines.unit.check) of @lst.unit-test.
 Once the expected output is received by the tester, #latch checks all assertions against it.
-These assertions are verified by the interpreter #circled[9], before the result of the step is shown in the #strong[user interface] as either passed, failed, or timed out #circled[10].
+These assertions are verified by the interpreter #circled[9], before the result of the step is shown in the #emph[user interface] as either passed, failed, or timed out #circled[10].
 For example, after the test instrumentation platform returns the result of the #emph[mul] function, #latch will check if it indeed equals 42 and report the result.

 A step can have three kinds of results; either it timed out, or all its assertions passed, or one of more assertions failed.